Experimental Results from Early Non-Planar NI-HTS Magnet Prototypes for the Columbia Stellarator eXperiment (CSX): Magnet Design and Enabling Technologies

 Furthermore, the quench behavior of HTS means magnets that transition out of superconductivity (due to local defects, hot-spots, or exceeding the critical current of the tape) can undergo rapid heating, posing the risk of further damage to the magnet.
 One method of passive quench mitigation involves solder potting, which allows current to dissipate radially through the tape-stack and into the bobbin at local hot-spots.
 This redistribution of current and heat reduces the risk of damaging the magnet.
 Consequently, all magnet designs use solder potting to bond the HTS layers into stacks.
 In this process, ChipQuik® Sn63Pb37 solder paste is dispensed onto the tape during winding and then reflowed at $190~^\circ$C.

 The manufacture of the 3D-printed frames was first investigated by P1, which is a small-scale, planar elliptical magnet, with two channels for double-pancake winding.
 Due to the small print-bed size of commercially available 3D printing/additive manufacturing providers, none of the magnets could be printed as a single piece.
 P1 was printed in two sections, with dovetail joints between the sections to allow for mechanical coupling.
 The sections were then welded together for added support.
-P1 was wound with $22$ turns ($11$ per channel), with ChipQuik® Sn42/Bi57.6/Ag0.4 solder paste spread between layers before baking at $170~^\circ$C. It was then tested in liquid nitrogen, yielding magnetic fields consistent with predictions.
+P1 was wound with $22$ turns ($11$ per channel), with ChipQuik® Sn42/Bi57.6/Ag0.4 solder paste spread between layers before baking at $190~^\circ$C.

 P2 was the next prototype, designed to test winding of non-planar, high-strain coils.
 It was printed in four sections with two channels for the double-pancake, with the dovetail joints held together using spring pins instead of welding.
-It was wound with $42$ turns out of the expected $100$ due to a high-torsion section which prevented the winding of additional HTS layers.
+The spring pin method, and subsequent bolting method on P3, were used due to a lack of in-house welding capabilities.
+Bolting provides improved modularity and repeatability during prototyping, and allows controlled preload across interfaces to ensure adequate thermal contact while preserving geometric tolerances.
+A number of design features are shown in Fig.~\ref{cross_section} for both P2 and P3 (P1 is not shown as it shares the same cross-section as P2).
+It was wound with $42$ turns out of the expected $100$ as a high-torsion region prevented winding of additional HTS layers due to excessive tape rotation in the channel.
 Solder potting proceeded similarly to P1, using ChipQuik® Sn63Pb37 due to the pre-applied solder coating on the tape, and baked at $190~^\circ$C for $30$ minutes.
-Liquid nitrogen tests yielded magnetic fields of the expected strength, and it is currently undergoing tests in the cryogenic test-stand.
+Liquid nitrogen tests confirmed superconducting operation prior to $20$ K testing.